Nourish - What’s the Scoop on: Reishi Mushrooms

 So next time you’re feeling stressed, anxious, fatigued, in a hurry or late for a flight; try adding some reishi into your diet instead.

 As I just mentioned, historically, reishi mushrooms have been used for thousands of years as an immune and longevity tonic, and they still live up to this claim.

-Reishi helps to boost the body’s immune system to protect it from harmful pathogens, like viruses, parasites and bacteria, helping to defend you against any nasty bugs or viruses going around.
+Reishi helps to boost the body’s immune system to protect it from harmful pathogens, like viruses, parasites and bacteria.
+Essentially, this mushroom helps to defend you against any nasty bugs or viruses going around.

 Reishi mushrooms help to regulate the immune system as well as improve its natural ability to fight invaders.

-Reishi also contains the polysaccharide Beta glucans which acts as an immunomodulator.
-Beta glucans are known for their ability to modulate the immune system by boosting it when needed or slowing it down if too much activity is taking place (aka the adaptogenic response).
+Reishi also contains the polysaccharide Beta-glucans which act as an immunomodulator.
+Beta-glucans are known for their ability to modulate the immune system by boosting it when needed or slowing it down if too much activity is taking place (aka the adaptogenic response).

 No. 4 – Rich in Antioxidants

 Reishi is a great source of antioxidants which is where it gets its delightful nickname “the mushroom of immortality”.
 And although they won’t actually make you live forever, they do contain a good whack of antioxidant properties that help reduce premature ageing and even the risk of disease.

 Antioxidants are compounds found in food that stop or delay damage to the cells caused by oxidants.
 These oxidants are free radicals found in the environment, and come from things like cigarette smoke, pollution, stress etc. or from normal metabolism in the body.

 - reduce signs of skin ageing and internal signs of cellular ageing